karelvaculik/pyreball/docs/tables.md

 ## Aligning Tables

-Tables can be horizontally aligned by `align` parameter, as shown in the following code example.
+Tables can be horizontally aligned by `align` parameter, as shown in the following example.

 {{ inline_source("docs/examples/table_align.py") }}